webrecorder/pywb/README.rst

 Custom UI and User Metadata
 ---------------------------

-pywb makes it easy to customize most aspects of the UI around archived content, including a custom banner insert, query calendar, search and home pages, via HTML Jinja2 templates.
+**pywb** makes it easy to customize most aspects of the UI around archived content, including a custom banner insert, query calendar, search and home pages, via HTML Jinja2 templates.

 You can see a list of all available UI templates by running: ``wayback-manager template --list``

-To copy a default template to the file system (for modification), you can run ``wayback-manager template <coll> --add <template_name>``
+To copy a default template to the file system (for modification), you can run ``wayback-manager template <collection> --add <template_name>``

-pywb now also supports custom user metadata for each collection.
+**pywb** now supports custom user metadata for each collection.
 The metadata may be specified in the ``metadata.yaml`` in each collection's directory.

 The metadata is accessible to all UI templates and may be displayed to the user as needed.